-APLU will continue to support APLU members' efforts to close the digital divide; build capacity for rural community and economic development; engage rural students; and connect Extension and campus engagement offices to rural communities.
+APLU is supporting members' efforts to close the digital divide; build capacity for rural community and economic development; engage rural students; and connect Extension and campus engagement offices to rural communities.

 APLU members are working in partnership with rural communities across North America to improve educational options, economic vitality, and quality of life.
 Land-grant universities, in particular, deliver trusted, science-based information and educational programs for individuals, families and communities through Cooperative Extension.
 This includes, but is not limited to: farmers; youth; community and faith leaders; elected officials; entrepreneurs; and lifelong learners.
 Extension offices have educators that live and work in every county and parish in every state, US territory, and Puerto Rico, and maintain a national online presence.